SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/feather-river-redd-survey-qc-checklist-2009.md

 **Timeframe:** 2009

-**Completeness of Record throughout timeframe: ** \*Longitude and latitude data are not available for 2009,2010, 2011,2012,2019, 2020.
+**Completeness of Record throughout timeframe: **

+\*Longitude and latitude data are not available for 2009,2010, 2011,2012,2019, 2020.
 NA values will be filled in for these data sets in final cleaned data set.

-\*No data was recroded for “depth\_m”, “pot\_depth\_m”, and “velocity\_m/s” in 2009 data.
+\*No data was recorded for “depth\_m”, “pot\_depth\_m”, and “velocity\_m/s” in 2009 data.
 NA values only.

 **Sampling Location:** Feather River

 **Data Contact:** [Chris Cook](Chris.Cook@water.ca.gov)

+Additional Info:
-Additional Info: *1. *Latitude and longitude are in NAD 1983 UTM Zone 10N *2. *The substrate is observed visually and an estimate of the percentage of 5 size classes.
+*1. Latitude and longitude are in NAD 1983 UTM Zone 10N
+*2. The substrate is observed visually and an estimate of the percentage of 5 size classes.
 Fines &lt;1cm, small 1-5cm, medium 6-15cm, large 16-30cm, boulder &gt;30cm

 ## Access Cloud Data